AI-Refiner/refiner-python/README.md

 ## Usage
 Once you have installed the dependencies, you can use the Embeddings CLI to convert your data to embeddings.
 Here are the available sub-commands:

+## string_to_embeddings
+This sub-command takes a string as input and writes the corresponding embeddings.
+To use this sub-command, run the following command:

+`python cli.py string_to_embeddings --string "example string" --output-file /path/to/output.txt`

 ## text_to_embeddings
-This sub-command takes a text file as input and prints the corresponding embeddings.
+This sub-command takes a text file as input and writes the corresponding embeddings.
 To use this sub-command, run the following command:

-`python cli.py text_to_embeddings path/to/text/file.txt`
+`python cli.py text_to_embeddings --input-file /path/to/input.txt --output-file /path/to/output.txt`

-Replace path/to/text/file.txt with the path to your text file.
+## csv_to_embeddings
+This sub-command takes a CSV file as input and writes the corresponding embeddings.
+To use this sub-command, run the following command:

+`python cli.py csv_to_embeddings --input-file /path/to/input.csv --output-file /path/to/output.txt`

 ## html_to_embeddings
-This sub-command takes an HTML file as input and prints the corresponding embeddings.
+This sub-command takes an HTML file as input and writes the corresponding embeddings.
 To use this sub-command, run the following command:

-`python cli.py html_to_embeddings path/to/html/file.html`
+`python cli.py html_to_embeddings --input-file /path/to/input.html --output-file /path/to/output.txt`

-Replace path/to/html/file.html with the path to your HTML file.

 ## json_to_embeddings
-This sub-command takes a JSON file as input and prints the corresponding embeddings.
+This sub-command takes a JSON file as input and writes the corresponding embeddings.
 To use this sub-command, run the following command:

-`python cli.py json_to_embeddings path/to/json/file.json`
+`python cli.py json_to_embeddings --input-file /path/to/input.json --output-file /path/to/output.txt`

-Replace path/to/json/file.json with the path to your JSON file.

 ## yaml_to_embeddings
-This sub-command takes a YAML file as input and prints the corresponding embeddings.
+This sub-command takes a YAML file as input and writes the corresponding embeddings.
 To use this sub-command, run the following command:

-`python cli.py yaml_to_embeddings path/to/yaml/file.yaml`
+`python cli.py yaml_to_embeddings --input-file /path/to/input.yaml --output-file /path/to/output.txt`

-Replace path/to/yaml/file.yaml with the path to your YAML file.

 ## image_to_embeddings
-This sub-command takes an image file as input and prints the corresponding embeddings.
+This sub-command takes an image file as input and writes the corresponding embeddings.
 To use this sub-command, run the following command:

-`python cli.py image_to_embeddings path/to/image/file.jpg`
+`python cli.py image_to_embeddings --input-file /path/to/input.jpg --output-file /path/to/output.txt`

-Replace path/to/image/file.jpg with the path to your image file.
+## json_to_csv
+This sub-command takes a json file as input and converts it to csv.
+To use this sub-command, run the following command:

+`python cli.py json_to_csv --input-file /path/to/input.json --output-file /path/to/output.csv`

 ## Conclusion
 The Embeddings CLI is a useful tool for converting text, HTML, JSON, and YAML data to embeddings, as well as converting images to embeddings.
 With this guide, you should now be able to use the CLI to perform these tasks on your own data.